benjamincrozat/content/posts/laravel-ui.md

 npm run dev
 ```

-## Installing Laravel UI with authentication features
+## Installing laravel/ui with authentication features

-Installing the authentication part of Laravel UI is completely optional.
+Installing the authentication part of laravel/ui is completely optional.
 If you want to use it, you can install it using the `--auth` flag:

 ```bash
 php artisan ui bootstrap --auth